 EVERY DAY IS EARTH DAY AT ARAPAHOE LIBRARIES

-Arapahoe Libraries is a member of Environmental Leadership Program, a statewide environmental program that recognizes organizations that voluntarily go beyond compliance with state and federal regulations while remaining committed to implementing continuous environmental improvements.
+Arapahoe Libraries is a member of Environmental Leadership Program, opens a new window, a statewide environmental program that recognizes organizations that voluntarily go beyond compliance with state and federal regulations while remaining committed to implementing continuous environmental improvements.

 Arapahoe Libraries is committing to meeting milestones each year and to keep improving our environmental impact by looking for new and improved ways to save energy, educating others on the benefits of going green, and by promoting sustainability practices and to create safe and healthy spaces.